Welcome Campus Shipping & Receiving Centre (SRC)

 Mail is collected and delivered throughout the campus once per day.

-Residence mail and parcels are picked up by the Steward and distributed at the two Residence Service points.
+Residence mail and parcels are distributed at the two Residence Service points.
 We cannot distribute mail or packages from Campus SRC.
 If you are a student in residence, you will receive an email from the Housing Department notifying when your package arrives at the Service Centre location.
 Your student card and your signature will be required a the time of pick up.
 Please contact Housing with any additional questions, 705-748-1011 ext.
 7127

 Restrictions and Junk Mail